 Press the Menu button in the top left corner and select "Routines."

 2. Create your routine.
 Tap the plus sign in the top right corner.
 You'll be able to select a trigger phrase and the actions that phrase will trigger.
 For example, saying "Alexa, good morning," can cause it to read the news.
+Don't forget to press "Save" when you're done.

 3. Use your routine.